This post may contain affiliate links. Please see our disclosure policy.

 - Trim off the tip of the corn cob and remove the long stem at the bottom of your corn cobs, so that the corn will fit inside the Instant Pot.
 If desired, remove the husks and silk from the corn.

-- Pour cold tap water into the inner pot and top with the rack or trivet.
-For 3 or 6-quart Instant Pot: Use1 cup of waterFor 8-Quart Instant Pot: Use 1½ cups waterFor 10-quart Instant Pot: Use 2 cups water
+- Pour cold tap water into the inner pot, using the following amounts based on the size of your Instant Pot: For a 3 or 6-quart Instant Pot: Add 1 cup of cold tap waterFor 8-Quart Instant Pot: Add 1½ cups of cold tap waterFor 10-quart Instant Pot: Add 2 cups of cold tap water

-- Place lid on pressure cooker and be sure lid is sealed and vent knob is closed or pointed towards "seal."
+- Place the lid on the pressure cooker and ensure the lid is sealed and the vent knob is closed or pointed towards "seal."

 - Serve corn as desired.